asagi4/comfyui-prompt-control/README.md

 ## Note about stability

 The nodes are currently undergoing some refactoring and rewriting.
-Interfaces for nodes market unstable are subject to breaking change at any time.
+Interfaces for nodes market unstable are subject to breaking change at any time, though at worst you'll likely just have to recreate a few nodes.

 ## What can it do?

 Things you can control via the prompt:
+- Weight interpretation types (comfy, A1111, etc.)
 - Prompt editing and filtering without multiple samplers
-- LoRA loading and scheduling (including LoRA block weights)
+- LoRA loading and scheduling via ComfyUI's hook system
-- Prompt masking and area control, combining prompts and interpolation
+- Masking, compositions and area control, combining prompts (`AND`), `BREAK`
+- Prompt masking with cutoff
 - SDXL parameters

-- Other miscellaneous things
+If you find prompt scheduling inconvenient, `PCEncodePrompt` can be used as a drop-in replacement for `CLIPTextEncode` to get everything else.

 [This example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating most scheduling features.